 A very small number of calls may be randomly recorded for the purposes of quality control and training.
 These are deleted on a monthly basis and are only heard by CALM helpline staff.

-The CALM helpline is provided by SJ Helpline Services, a community interest company which is limited by guarantee.
+The CALM helpline is provided on behalf of CALM by a community interest company which is limited by guarantee.

 Re; breach of confidentiality, please see our Confidentiality Statement